 Therefore the deeper the understanding of the business and its goals, the sharper and more subtle the analysis.
-This invariably translates into decision ready information that can be of immense value to the business directors.
-However, these are skills that can only be learnt on the job with guidance and training.
+This invariably translates into decision-ready information that can be of immense value to the business directors.
+However, these are skills that can only be learned on the job with guidance and training.
 BI analysts need to be in daily contact with the management of the business to refine their understanding of the business goals and obstacles.

 This is a skill many seek to have, but not easy to obtain.
 Creative and fresh thinking makes a big difference in BI analysis.
 There is many a situation, where insight in a particular data distribution is not sufficient to come up with meaningful analysis.
 For example, take two sales team of a company from two different regions.
 One team appears to make more sales than the other, how does one go about comparing the composition of the two teams in order to get an insight as to why the performance differs.

-This is where out of the box thinking comes into play, the ability to make assumptions, test them, fine tune them and come up with a reasonable model to get an understanding of the underlying data.
-From experience, people exposed to data modelling and an exposure to a wide range of knowledge develops the kind of skills creative BI thinking requires.
+This is where out of the box thinking comes into play, the ability to make assumptions, test them, fine-tune them and come up with a reasonable model to get an understanding of the underlying data.
+From experience, people exposed to data modeling and exposure to a wide range of knowledge develops the kind of skills creative BI thinking requires.

 Graphical communication skills

-Graphical skills are important to communicate the information revealed by a data analysis.
-The process of analysing business data a lot of information will be created, some of it more important than others.
-The analysis is presented as a series of graphs, most of the time bar or line graphs indicating past and current trend in a way that a business leader is able to quickly grasp.
+Graphical skills are important to communicate the information revealed by data analysis.
+The process of analysing business data a lot of information will be created, some of it is more important than others.
+The analysis is presented as a series of graphs, most of the time bar or line graphs indicating past and the current trends in a way that a business leader is able to quickly grasp.